double-slide/tinyapp/README.md

 - Passwords entered by a user are hashed
 - Browser cookies are encrypted, and are used by the app to verify login status
 - Browser cookies are deleted upon logout
-- Only URLs owned (created) by a user are accessible to them for sharing, editting or deleting
+- Only URLs owned (created) by a user are accessible to them for sharing, editing or deleting

 ## Future Objectives
 - Add database functionality to store user data and URLs